+Benefits of Epsilon's Remote Peering

+One Port,Unlimited Reach

+Peer with 20+ IXPs

+V 150+ On-ramp locations

+Access to 14,000+ Members

+Greater Reach

-Benefits of Epsilon's Remote Peering Greater Reach A typical large Internet Exchange facilitates connections with a few hundred IP networks worldwide, theoretically gaining the ability to reach a global audience.
-Epsilon, one of the largest Remote Peering Providers, multiplies this capability by connecting to over 19+ of such leading IXs worldwide.
+A typical large Internet Exchange facilitates connections with a few hundred IP networks worldwide, theoretically gaining the ability to reach a global audience.

+Epsilon, one of the largest Remote Peering Providers, multiplies this capability by connecting to over 20+ of such leading IXs worldwide.

 With just one single interconnection port, businesses can remotely peer with AMS-IX, LINX, SGIX, DE-CIX or any of Epsilon's ecosystem of Internet Exchange partners to expand their global reach.
-To date, we have 140+ Internet Exchange on-ramps located globally and peering communities of 11,000 members, including online gaming sites, payment providers, content providers, and more.
+To date, we have 150+ Internet Exchange on-ramps located globally and peering communities of 14,000+ members, including online gaming sites, payment providers, content providers, and more.

-Improved Network Performance Remote Peering enables easy connections with a broader range of networks at different IXPs, leading to improved network performance and reduced latency.
+Improved Network Performance

+Remote Peering enables easy connections with a broader range of networks at different IXPs, leading to improved network performance and reduced latency.

 With Epsilon's large ecosystem of Internet Exchange partners, businesses gain the flexibility to establish peering connections at strategic locations, reducing the distance data packets must travel between peering partners, leading to lower latency.
 In addition, the network administrators enjoy greater control over traffic routing, bypassing intermediate networks and congestion points.

 To ensure even greater speed, security and reliability, Epsilon's Remote Peering is underpinned by its own high-performance global network and backed by industry-leading SLAs.

+Reduce Latency

+- Improve Security

+- 🧹  Gain Network Resiliency

+One Contract

+V Provision On-demand

+V Fast Onboarding

+Single SLA

+Operational Simplicity

-Operational Simplicity Remote peering offers simplicity as IP networks join an IX and establish a peering policy, leaving autonomous systems to handle the rest.
+Remote peering offers simplicity as IP networks join an IX and establish a peering policy, leaving autonomous systems to handle the rest.
 This eliminates the need to individually create and manage connections with numerous other networks present at the exchange.

-At Epsilon, we take simplicity to a new level with our hassle-free end-to-end solution for IX memberships, connectivity, and peering, all covered by one simple contract.
-What sets us apart is our capability to empower businesses with the freedom to self-provision, scale, and monitor peering and connectivity services instantly through our award-winning, user-friendly Network-as-a-Service (NaaS) administration portal.
+At Epsilon, we take simplicity to a new level with our hasslefree end-to-end solution for IX memberships, connectivity, and peering, all covered by one simple contract.

+What sets us apart is our capability to empower businesses with the freedom to self-provision, scale, and monitor peering and connectivity services instantly through our award-winning, userfriendly Network-as-a-Service (NaaS) administration portal.

+Reduced Costs

-Reduced Costs Remote Peering offers significant cost savings compared to Direct Peering, making it an attractive option for networks seeking to expand their peering relationships across multiple IXPs without the need for extensive physical infrastructure and associated expenses.
+Remote Peering offers significant cost savings compared to Direct Peering, making it an attractive option for networks seeking to expand their peering relationships across multiple IXPs without the need for extensive physical infrastructure and associated expenses.

 In the following pages, we present two examples of how Epsilon enables organisations to achieve 10-40% savings by consolidating their existing Direct Peering into Remote Peering.

-No Physical Interconnection Fee
+- No Physical Interconnection Fee

-- No Colocation Expenses
+- ✓ No Colocation Expenses

-- No Hardware Deployment Cost
+- No HardwareDeployment Cost

-- Lower Ongoing Operational Costs
+- Lower OngoingOperational Costs

-Unlocking Global Connectivity: A Guide to Remote Peering | 12

 Scenario 1

 Customer consolidated its Direct Peering services with 5 IXs within Europe into Epsilon's Remote Peering service with a 100G interconnection port

-Number of Port(s) Number of Cross-connect(s) Colocation and Hardware Total Cost Per Year Total Direct Peering 5 x 10G 5 Colo at 5 IXs \$171,420 Total Savings Remote Peering 1 x 100G 1 × \$103,476 40% 13 | Unlocking Global Connectivity: A Guide to Remote Peering Scenario 2 Customer consolidated its Direct Peering with 5 IXs (2 local IXs in Asia and 3 in Europe) into Epsilon's Remote Peering 100G interconnection port service, and a Data Centre Interconnect (DCI) between Asia and Europe
+Number of Port(s) Number of Cross- connect(s) Colocation and Hardware Total Cost Per Year Total Direct Peering 5 x 10G 5 Colo at 5 IXs \$171,420 Savings Remote Peering 1 x 100G 1 × \$103,476 4070 Scenario 2 Customer consolidated its Direct Peering with 5 IXs (2 local IXs in Asia and 3 in Europe) into Epsilon's Remote Peering 100G interconnection port service, and a Data Centre Interconnect (DCI) between Asia and Europe